Ryongsong-guyok

-Ryongsŏng-guyŏk, or Ryongsŏng District (룡성구역) is one of the 18 guyŏk that constitute Pyongyang, North Korea.
+Ryongsŏng-guyŏk, or Ryongsŏng District (룡성구역) is one of the 19 guyŏks(wards) that is part of Pyongyang, North Korea.

 Ryongsong Residence, the main residence of Kim Jong-un is located in this district.

 Following a Standing Committee of the Supreme People's Assembly decision on 15 January 2023, Ryongmun-dong was renamed to Ryongmun 1-dong, and Hwasong-dong was renamed to Ryongmun 2-dong.

 Administrative divisions

-Ryongsŏng-guyŏk is divided into 15 tong (neighbourhoods):
+Since 2023, it is certain that these tongs are part of Ryongsŏng-guyŏk(neighbourhoods):